jicksta/sync-evernote/README.md

 This system does not download note bodies, yet.
 Coming soon!

+No data is written to your Evernote account by this synchronizer -- only reads.

 ## A note on performance

 Unfortunately fetching all of the sync chunks can be slow, mainly due to